rickb777/runtemplate/README.md

  * `.PType` - the type name (prefixed by '*' if supplied)
  * `.UType` - the type name having its first character converted to uppercase - useful for exported identifiers.
  * `.LType` - the type name having its first character converted to lowercase - useful for internal identifiers.
- * `.TypeStar` - a "*" if the type is a pointer type, otherwise ""
+ * `.TypeStar` - a '*' if the type is a pointer type, otherwise blank
- * `.TypeAmp` - a "&" if the type is a pointer type, otherwise ""
+ * `.TypeAmp` - a '&' if the type is a pointer type, otherwise blank

 This table shows two examples of context symbols defined for Type=Foo and Type=*Foo.